smartyu/Aquarium-Guard-Support/README.md

-# Aquarium Guard Support Center
+# Reef Guard Support Center

-Welcome to the technical support hub for **Aquarium Guard** app!
+Welcome to the technical support hub for **Reef Guard** app!
 This repository is dedicated to helping users resolve issues, answer questions, and share feedback about the app.

 ## How to Get Support